 Also, if the artifact is the result of some other project management method or tactic, it won’t be mentioned here.
 For example, an estimate is the obvious output of the estimating process, so estimates aren’t mentioned again as a separate project artifact.

-The authors of the 7th edition are keen for there to be no duplication and for the approach to be simple!
+The authors of the Seventh Edition are keen for there to be no duplication and for the approach to be simple!

 OK, let’s get to it: here’s the list of project management artifacts.